Why Seek Private Individual or Group Instruction?

 The Problems of Age and Location

 Brenda Bailey lives 40 minutes outside Richmond in an area where there are no yoga studios.
 In 2006 she was diagnosed with Polymyalgia Rheumatica (chronic pain throughout the muscles and joints).
 She began taking Prednisone as prescribed, but within a year the side effects became unbearable.
 She stopped taking the steroid against her doctor’s advice and began researching and pursuing holistic measures, experimenting with dietary changes and exercise therapy.
-I travel to Brenda only once per month.
-She has now practiced daily for two years and calls yoga the “crown jewel” of her treatment.
-No other therapy or exercise plan has ever been so beneficial to Brenda’s overall sense of physical wellbeing.
-A guided group yoga class would not be of similar benefit to most people this age who are new to yoga.
+I traveled to Brenda once per month for her first two years.
+After two years of consistent self-practice with periodic lessons, Brenda proclaimed yoga the “crown jewel” of her treatment.
+No other therapy or exercise plan had ever been so beneficial to her overall sense of physical wellbeing.
+A guided group yoga class would not be of similar benefit to most people her age who are new to yoga.
 Individual instruction enables appropriate modifications in breathing, bending and stretching, and eliminates any sense of competition.

 The Problem of Medical Conditions